evantahler/data-pusher/README.md

 ## Notes:

-* I only speak Postgress
+* I only speak Postgres (v9.5+ required for [upserts](https://stackoverflow.com/questions/17267417/how-to-upsert-merge-insert-on-duplicate-update-in-postgresql))
 * I only log to STDERR and STDOUT